Establishing an independent Inspector-General of Defence

 Who did the Government consult with on the proposals to establish an IGD?

 The Ministry of Defence reached out to 36 individuals and organisations with a range of diverse perspectives.
-This included legal experts and academics, Māori representatives, veterans’ organisations, non-governmental organisations, the Inquiry authors, and the authors of the book Hit and Run.
+This included legal experts and academics, Māori representatives, veterans’ organisations, non-governmental organisations, the authors of the Operation Burnham Inquiry, and the authors of the Hit and Run book.
 In addition, the consultation document was published online on the Ministry of Defence’s website.
-In total, 15 submissions were received.
+A total of 15 submissions were received.
 The Summary of Submissions Report and copies of the submissions themselves have been proactively released on the Ministry of Defence website.